Return probability and recurrence for the random walk driven by two-dimensional Gaussian free field: Generalized parallel and series laws

 Let $\mathfrak G$ be a finite, unoriented, connected graph where each edge~$e$ is equipped with a resistance $r_e\in\R_+$, where $\R_+$ denotes the set of positive reals.
 We will use~$\mathfrak G$ to denote both the corresponding network as well as the underlying graph.
 Let~$V(\mathfrak G)$ and~$E(\mathfrak G)$ respectively denote the set of vertices and edges of $\mathfrak G$.
 We assume for simplicity that~$\mathfrak G$ has no self-loops although we allow distinct vertices to be connected by multiple edges.
 For the purpose of counting we identify the two orientations of each edge; $E(\mathfrak G)$ thus includes both orientations as one edge.

 Two edges~$e$ and~$e'$ of~$\mathfrak G$ are said to be \emph{adjacent} to each other, denoted as $e \sim e'$, if they share at least one endpoint.
 Similarly a vertex~$v$ and an edge~$e$ are adjacent, denoted as $v \sim e$, if $v$ is an endpoint of the edge $e$.
-A \emph{path} $P$ is a sequence of vertices of $\mathfrak G$ such that any two successive vertices are adjacent.
+A \emph{path} $P$ is a sequence of edges of $\mathfrak G$ such that any two successive edges are adjacent.
+We say that a path is edge self-avoiding if every edge appears in~$P$ at most once.
 We also use $P$ to denote the subgraph of~$\mathfrak G$ induced by the edge set of~$P$.

 For $u, v\in V(\mathfrak G)$, a \textit{flow}~$\theta$ from~$u$ to~$v$ is an assignment of a number~$\theta(x,y)$ to each \textit{oriented} edge $(x,y)$ such that $\theta(x,y)=-\theta(y,x)$ and $\sum_{y\colon y\sim x}\theta(x,y)=0$ whenever~$x\ne u,v$.
-The \textit{value of the flow}~$\theta$ is then the number $\sum_{y\colon y\sim u}\theta(u,y)$; a unit flow then has this value equal to one.
+The \textit{value of the flow}~$\theta$ is then the number $\text{val}(\theta):=\sum_{y\colon y\sim u}\theta(u,y)$; a unit flow then has this value equal to one.
 With these notions in place, the effective resistance $R_{\mathfrak G}(u, v)$ between $u$ and $v$ is defined by

 where the infimum (which is achieved because~$\mathfrak G$ is finite) is over all unit flows from $u$ to $v$.
 Note that we sum over each edge~$e\in E(\mathfrak G)$ only once, taking advantage of the fact that $\theta_e$ appears in a square in this, and later expressions.